geobreed/zettelnotes/resource/Planet Money/2008/09/p(080918) Ralph Reed Lands on Planet Money.md

 	- stock rise, people buying cheap bank stock
 	- John McCain said Cox need to be fired
 	- NY AG Andrew Cuomo said going to probe short sellers, even though there is a lot of factor that more responsible to the crisis
-- Ralph Reed, Republican strategist, former head of the Christian Coalition
+- Ralph Reed, Republican strategist, former head of the Christian Coalition, interviewed about crisis
+	- about the incumbent republican will be "defending party" on election topic and democrat can ride the "change" narrative.
+		- that is the perspective of incumbent party whether accurate or inaccurate, to be the one in charge of the economy.
+		- but McCain

 ----